Call for Papers (download a PDF version)

 Call for Posters

 SACMAT 2018 will include a poster session to promote discussion of ongoing projects among researchers in the access control field.
 Posters can cover preliminary or exploratory work with interesting ideas, or research projects in early stages with promising results in all aspects of access control.
 Authors interesting in having a poster must submit a poster extended abstracts of up to three pages (including all sections) formatted like regular research papers, but not anonymized; titles should start with the keyword "Poster:".
 Accepted poster abstracts will be included in the conference proceedings.
 All submissions must be in PDF format.
-Submissions should be emailed to poster session chair, Jianwei Niu (email@example.com) by Apr 18, 2018, 11:59pm ET.
+Submissions should be emailed to poster session chair, Jianwei Niu (email@example.com).
 Submission Requirements: Please include the text "2018 SACMAT POSTER" in the email subject line.

 Call for Demos